RainforestPartnersGlobal/rainforestpartnership.org/readme.md

        - press (articles)
        - sponsors (v2 list)
        - partners (v1 project type)
--    the creative (innovation)
+-    Creative Initiative
        - boxes landing page
        - creative council
        - rainforest listening
        - rainforest remix
        - rainforest sites
--    get involved
+-    Get Involved
        - get involved landing page
        - become an influencer (project wireframe)
        - contact us (listing)
        - sponsor (written and links)
        - volunteer or intern ( written and links)
        - events (image of each event with event info)
--    blog (link to current)
+-    Blog (link to current)
--    edu init (landing page)
+-    Educational Initiative (landing page)
-       - coming soon
+       - 2 Projects
--    tickets (splashthat eventbrite)
+-    Tickets (splashthat eventbrite)
--    donate (modal mobilecause)
+-    Donate (modal mobilecause)
-       - micro landings (miminc success icons)
+       - Micro landings (miminc success icons)
            - c02
            - people
            - trees
            - acres
--    newsletter (conf page)
+-    Newsletter (conf page)
+-    Social media links
+-    Email newsletter emma
+-    Instagram feed
 -    footer

+### The new website with the Help of Volusion
+- we need a page to list who our partners are
+- an e-commerce page with all products sold that benefit RP (flash tattoos etc)
+- More info about how we work and bottom-up model
+- About us: Headquartered in Austin, International reach, UN recognized
+- Explain how we are international, how RP began and how we work now
+- Social icons at top of page
+- Add "About Us" in multiple languages
+- Scrolling banner with up to date, what is going on live and what is being promoted
+- Action steps
+- Quantitative data about how action steps affect enviro/rainforest
+- Different ways to give (eg Amazon Smile where we are registered)

 www.RainforestPartnership.org

 Instagram      Twitter      Facebook